Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 I Get It!
 Do You?

 I get it.
 The rule of covering your face in confined public places is annoying!
 How about we show some solidarity for our essential workers!
-Their skin is breaking down as they work to save lives and remain safe.
+Their skin breaks down as they work to save lives and remain safe.
 My sweet guy arrives home from the hospital ready for a break!

 He came home later than expected on a recent Friday evening.
 He walks through the door, looks into my eyes, and says, they require extra help this weekend.
 Both Saturday and Sunday!
 They requested, and I offered to step in.
 These patients still need us!